 Students must undergo a drug screen prior to entry.
-The Dean of Student Services will review the confidential drug screen results.
+The Health & Wellness Coordinator.
+Will review the confidential drug screen results.
 Any student whose drug screen reports the use of illegal drugs may have their admission revoked.
-Drug screens must be completed through the Bellin Occupational Health clinic.
+Drug screens must be completed through the Viewpoint locations.